Christophers27/Noire-Worldbuilding/Levels/Level 1.md

   - Maybe drop some more hints of Nilo and Florence's relationship?
 Maybe how Florence stood up for Nilo against bullies?
 - A classroom at the end of the hall is the boss arena, where the Handler will test Nilo.
   - The tables and chairs in this room are swept to the corners, and the room is larger than the others.
+  - The fight with the Handler is foreshadowed by the music theme of the Handler starting to play as Nilo gets closer to the classroom, and also potted plants that sort of look like hands appearing in the hallway, the same that were seen in the first meeting of the Handler.
 - The boss fight starts with the Handler's arms bursting through the windows, swiping at Nilo.
   - After two phases, the arms will retract and the Handler will show themselves, explaining that they were testing Nilo.
   - They tell Nilo that the one who wrote the note is the Fellow Dreamer, and points Nilo to the next area and level of the game, the bridge to University Ruins.
 - The Handler will give Nilo a pair of shoes for a dash ability, allowing them to cross the bridge.
   - The bridge is in Solura Path.
   - The Handler will disappear once out of view.

 ### School Yard (Sub-Area)